Alan Owen (RAF officer): Later life

 In civilian life Owen continued to work in aviation for a time, returning to the Middle East for two years while serving on the British Aircraft Co-operation Commission.
 Once back in the United Kingdom, he was active in road safety on behalf of the East Sussex County Council and then Kent County Council.
 He retired in 1984, later living in Sussex.
 He died on 13 February 2010, survived by his wife of 65 years, Rita Drew, and the couple's six children.
+He is credited with having shot down fifteen aircraft, one V-1 flying bomb, and damaged three more.
+He is also credited with the probable destruction of one aircraft.